Niels-Bohr-Institute-XNS-StructBiophys/fit2dcorr/HOWTO_RUN.md

 							can be read automatically for SAXSLAB tifs if xml entry / tif-header is included e.g. +pix_size auto

-	-subtract <file_b vol_fract_b>			option to subtract a background file file_b scaled by volume fraction vol_fract_b from all images in filelist
+	-subtract <file_b vol_fract_b>			option to subtract a background file file_b scaled by volume fraction vol_fract_b from all files in filelist the subtraction is done with the 1D azimuthally averaged data, i.e. NOT on the 2D images (and then averaged)

 	-abs_units <cf d T t (d_b T_b t_b) >		absolute units calibration applied for all images in filelist
 							where: calibration factor cf [cps], sample thickness d [cm], Transmission T [0...1] and exposure time t [s]